Current production in ring condensates with a weak link: Exact spectrum of a stirred BEC

 with $\tilde{\Omega}_n=\sqrt{\frac{g}{2\pi}+\frac{n^2}{4}}$ and with two integers $n>0$ and $l\geq0$~\cite{perezobiol20}.
 As the barrier strength increases, the critical velocities $\Omega_c$ monotonically decrease.
 In the limit $\alpha\to\infty$, where gray solitons become fully formed dark solitons with their corresponding phase jump and zero valued density dip, $\Omega_c$ converge to a value of $\pm\frac{n}{2}\pm l$.

-Beyond these critical velocities, solutions for the corresponding band are not stationary anymore, and the condensate is not able to sustain solitons comoving with the link.
-This does not happen in the linear case, $g=0$, where the tails shrink and vanish and the above ranges of velocities become zero, or for the ground state of attractive condensates, where there are no swallowtail structures in the first place.
-In principle, in both of these cases, the stirring link velocity can be increased indefinitely, such that solitonic waves are always dragged by the link.

-The spectrum plotted in Fig.~\ref{fig:st3x3} is then essential to qualitatively understand how to avoid critical velocities and how the different excited states can be coupled among them and to the ground state by tuning the link strength $\alpha$ and velocity $\Omega$.
-It also provides a basis to study hysteresis cycles.
+The spectrum plotted in Fig.~\ref{fig:st3x3} is then essential to qualitatively understand how to avoid critical velocities and particular states such as dark solitonic trains when stirring the condensate.
+This is useful for a better control of the condensate in processes with stirring or moving defects, such as the proposed atomic superconducting interference device~\cite{Amico_2015}.
+It also shows that if an impurity or a link is set at half integer velocity, pairs of dark solitonic solutions separated by a narrow gap appear in the spectrum.
+Some of these dark solitonic states are found unstable with respect to perturbations in the condensate through a Bogoliubov analysis~\cite{perezobiol20}, and are also shown to trigger phase slips~\cite{polo19}.
+Finally, Fig.~\ref{fig:st3x3} also illustrates how the different excited states can be coupled among them and to the ground state by tuning the link strength $\alpha$ and velocity $\Omega$, providing a basis to study hysteresis cycles.
 We illustrate a sample of such stirring protocols in the following sections.